HQ

 The digital version

-The same four pieces, on the iPad in your kitchen and every phone — always current, visible from anywhere, and updated by anyone in the family in seconds.
+The same four pieces, on the iPad in your kitchen and every iPhone — always current, and updated by anyone in the family in seconds.
 Built on the Google Calendar you already use.

 The digital command center